The Mason Bee Company

 Mason Bees are unique in that they will only fly approximately 300 feet from their nests.
 In most cases, that should benefit you and your neighbours garden for a fantastic spring pollination experience.

 The Mason Bee Company was created to inspire and educate the public about the benefits of Mason Bees and increase your garden’s productivity.
 As the Honey Bees population declines, home gardeners can play an important role in attracting bees and other pollinators.
-My goal is to make more people aware of the Mason Bee concept and creating an excitement and awareness of the super pollinator that we need so badly for food supply and environment.
-Every spring I do workshops and I place my Mason Bee homes in parks and other public places.
+My goal is to make more people aware of the Mason Bee concept and creating an excitement and awareness of this super pollinator that we need so badly for food supply and environment.
+Every spring I place my Mason Bee homes in city parks and other public places.